 'With her trademark passion, wit, and fierce feminism, Natalie Haynes gives much-needed voice to the silenced women of the Trojan War' – Madeline Miller, author of Circe

 This was never the story of one woman, or two.
-It was the story of all of them. . .
+It was the story of them all . . .

-In the middle of the night, Creusa wakes to find her beloved Troy engulfed in flames.
-Ten seemingly endless years of brutal conflict between the Greeks and the Trojans are over, and the Greeks are victorious.
+In the middle of the night, a woman wakes to find her beloved city engulfed in flames.
+Ten seemingly endless years of conflict between the Greeks and the Trojans are over.
+Troy has fallen.